In ancient Scotland

 Before the printing press standardized spelling in the last few hundred

 years, no general rules existed in the English language.
 Spelling variations

 in Scottish names from the Middle Ages are common even within a single document.
 Billair has been spelled Blair, Blayr, Blare, Blaire and others.

 Early Notables of the Billair family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Billair Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Billair Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billair family to Ireland

 Some of the Billair family moved to Ireland